sivantoledo/ssh-tunnels/README.md

 Remote computers listen for `connect` and `disconnect` commands by running `./tunnel.sh listen` in the `tunnel` directory.
 Run it once interactively on each remote computer for testing.

 But you also must ensure that it runs continuously.
-On Ubuntu Linux, you can do that using the following `/etc/rc.local` script (also make sure it has execute permissions):
+On Ubuntu Linux, you can do that using the following `/etc/rc.local` script (also make sure it has execute permissions).
+The first line, `#!/bin/bash`, should be the first line in the file; if the file already exists and has this line, or an invocation of another shell program, you do not need to add this line.

-    #/bin/bash
+    #!/bin/bash

     /sbin/start-stop-daemon
       --start --background \